Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 § 160.505.
 Genetic Testing Results; Rebuttal

 (a) A man is rebuttably identified as the father of a child under this chapter if the genetic testing complies with this subchapter and the results disclose:

-- that the man has at least a 99 percent probability of paternity, using a prior probability of 0.5, as calculated by using the combined paternity index obtained in the testing; and
+- that the man has at least a 99 percent probability of paternity, using a prior chance of 0.5, as calculated by using the combined paternity index obtained in the testing; and

 - a combined paternity index of at least 100 to 1.

 (b) A man identified as the father of a child under Subsection (a) may rebut the genetic testing results only by producing other genetic testing satisfying the requirements of this subchapter that: